juansegiraldo/GEWrapper/docs/PROJECT_SUMMARY.md

 # DataWashCopiaMia - Project Summary

+> Note: In code and docs you may see both "DataWash by Stratesys" (product name) and "DataWashCopiaMia" (app folder/name used in summaries).
+They refer to the same application.

 ## 🎯 Project Overview

 **DataWashCopiaMia** is a comprehensive Streamlit web application that serves as a user-friendly wrapper around Great Expectations functionality.
 It enables users to perform data validation, profiling, and quality assessment through an intuitive web interface without requiring direct coding knowledge.